 For this project, there are a few different distinct phases.
 Each stage serves its own purpose in order to develop a quality product that will meet all of Cummins requirements.
-The first stage of this project required continued research into the problem that helped us gain a better understanding of how the gap between the current and ideal condition arises.
-In this stage it was important to work directly with the sponsor engineer, Terry Shaw, to learn from his experience and expertise regarding this system that the group was asked to address.
-Furthermore, benchmarking proved to be a key element in order to help ensure that Team 1 measured up well to other competitors, as well as ensuring that no time was lost on a portion of the project that someone else has already solved.
-Once sufficient knowledge was gained on the problem and system/components, the secondary phase was to then begin designing the two vital components to this entire project: the oil recapture device that was to be the solution of the problem, as well as a rig that was used to test the solutions ability to perform across a range of operating regimes provided by Cummins.
-It was important to keep a keen eye on time management for both aspects of the project in order to deliver a quality product in a timely manner.
-In addition, with the project sponsor being located so far away, effective information sharing and various communication between the group and sponsor was vital, and was performed as efficiently as possible.
+The first stage of this project will require continued research into the problem to gain a better understanding of how the gap between the current and ideal condition arises.
+In this stage it is important to work directly with the sponsor engineer, Terry Shaw, to learn from his experience and expertise regarding this system that the group is being asked to address.
+Furthermore, benchmarking will prove to be a key element in order to ensure that Team 1 is measuring up well to other competitors, as well as to ensure that no time is lost on a portion of the project that someone else has already solved.
+Once sufficient knowledge has been gained on the problem and system/components, the secondary phase is to then begin designing the two vital components to this entire project: the oil recapture device that is to be the solution of the problem, as well as a rig that will be used to test the solutions ability to perform across a range of operating regimes provided by Cummins.
+It is important to keep a keen eye on time management for both aspects of the project in order to deliver a quality product in a timely manner.
+In addition, with the project sponsor being located so far away, effective information sharing and various communication between the group and sponsor will be vital, and must be performed as efficiently as possible.
 This will help the project flow more efficiently throughout the year.
-The design phase of the project proved to be the most challenging, yet rewarding portion of the project.
+The design phase of the project should prove to be the most challenging, yet rewarding portion of the project.
 This is where the background research and knowledge gained from the sponsor are put into motion.
 An important note to make is that the design of our solution and test rig should be developed using concurrent engineering, in an effort to minimize any lack of correlation between the two.
-Once viable designs were selected, the necessary parts were ordered as soon as possible to give the supplier a reasonable amount of time to process the request (and make any adjustments if need be).
-A close watch was kept during this phase in order to ensure that the budget of \$2,000 was not exceeded.
-Once all parts were ordered or machined, the actual construction of the project begin.
+Once viable designs have been selected, the necessary parts must be ordered as soon as possible to give the supplier a reasonable amount of time to process the request (and make any adjustments if need be).
+A close watch will be kept during this phase in order to ensure that the budget of \$2,000 is not exceeded.
+Once all parts have been ordered or machined, the actual construction of the project will begin.
 It will be extremely important that this stage not be taken lightly, as any shortcoming or overlooked detail could result in a failure of the entire system.
-Once the construction phase was complete, the final stage of the project is to test the device under operating conditions to which Cummins has provided so that the overall effectiveness of the design can be analyzed.
+Once the construction phase is complete, the final stage of the project is to test the device under operating conditions to which Cummins has provided so that the overall effectiveness of the design can be analyzed.
+By using this methodology, the group hopes to exceed the expectations set forth by the project sponsor, Cummins.

-4.1 Project Schedule
+4.1 Updated Tentative Project Schedule

-Figure 3 below represents the schedule planned for the project.
+Figure 3 below represents the tentative schedule for the fall semester.